iEpicsaurus/Hospital-Database/README.md

 - Scripts contain output for verification purposes.

 Hospital Webpage
-- Contains the front-end implementation of the hospital webpage using HTML, CSS, Javascript, SQL, and PHP.
+- Contains the front-end implementation of the hospital webpage using HTML, CSS, SQL, and PHP.
 - Database is queried using PHP.